SpinningVinyl/UDFA/README.md

 S:q0
 ```

 Line beginning with `A:` (uppercase A followed by a colon) lists the acceptance states of the DFA.
-The initial state should be already defined in the `Q:` line:
+The acceptance states should be already defined in the `Q:` line:

 ```
 A:q2,q3